ccomrade/c1-launcher/README.md

 #### Required tools

 To build the source code you need **CMake**, which is lightweight build manager, and **Microsoft Visual C++** compiler (MSVC).
-No other compilers are supported because Crysis was built with MSVC, so the same ABI is required.
-There are 2 ways how to get MSVC.
+No other compilers are supported because Crysis Wars was built with MSVC, so the same ABI is required.
+There are 2 ways how to get
+MSVC.
 The first way is Visual Studio (VS2005 or higher is required).
 You can use it if you already have it on your computer, but it's not recommended way, because Visual Studio is highly bloated software and installing it just for building some project is really bad idea.
 The second way is Windows SDK.
 It contains MSVC compiler and since Windows Vista it also fully supports C++ so